cyvorsec/TryHackMe/Mr Robot CTF/TryHackMe Mr Robot Write-Up.md

 ![](Images/11.png)

 WordPress is based on php, so we need a php reverse shell to get to the system...
-The easyest way is to find some php page that we can call and execute our payload.
+The easiest way is to find some php page that we can call and execute our payload.
 We can use `404.php` page which is called when the page can't be found on the server (Appearance -> Editor -> 404 Template).

 We can use the famous php reverse shell **pentestmonkey**: